nmodi007/Black-jack/README.md

 # Black-jack
-Simulation of playing thousands or millions of hands of blackjack at a casino to find out the expected value of dealer wins and other stats.
+Have you ever wondered what would happen in the long run if you play Blackjack at a casino "by the Blackjack chart/table"?

-Have you ever wondered what would happen in the long run if you played Blackjack at a casino, "by the Blackjack chart/table"?
+In this project I simulate playing thousands or millions of hands (one of the inputs into the program) of blackjack at a casino to find out the expected value of dealer wins and other stats.
+The other input is the number of players at at the table.

 Blackjack chart tells the player exactly what to do for every possible scenario a player could have.
 In this project this player decision is placed into two charts.
 The hit_stay_or_double.csv chart and the splitting.csv chart.
 The hit_stay_or_double chart takes two inputs, the player total (soft and hard total) and the dealer up-card, and returns either hit, stay, or double.

-If the player is dealt a pair as the original hand, then the splitting chart is used (along with the dealer up-card) to decide split or stay.
+If the player is dealt a pair as the original hand, then the splitting chart is used (along with the dealer up-card) to decide split or continue playing.

 In this version of Blackjack the dealer plays as follows:
   17 or above, the dealer must stand.